 300-8.2 Where Required: Place a tack coat on all asphalt layers prior to constructing the next course.
-In general, the Engineer will not require a tack coat on primed bases except in areas that have become excessively dirty and cannot be cleaned, or in areas where the prime has cured to the extent that it has lost all bonding effect.
+In general, the Engineer will not require a tack coat on primed bases except in areas that have become excessively dirty and cannot be cleaned, or in areas where the prime has cured to the extent all bonding effect has been lost.

-300-8.3 Method of Application: Apply the tack coat with a pressure distributor except that on small jobs, if approved by the Engineer, apply it by other mechanical devices or by hand methods.
+300-8.3 Method of Application: Apply the tack coat with a pressure distributor except on small jobs, if approved by the Engineer, apply it by other mechanical devices or by hand methods.
 Heat the bituminous material to a suitable temperature as designated by the Engineer, and apply it in a thin, uniform layer.

-300-8.4 Rate of Application: Use a rate of application as defined in Table 300-1.
-Control the rate of application to be within plus or minus 0.01 gallon per square yard of the target application rate.
+300-8.4 Application Rate: Use an application rate defined in Table 300-2.
+Control the application rate within plus or minus 0.01 gallon per square yard of the target application rate.
 The target application rate may be adjusted by the Engineer to meet specific field conditions.
-Determine and record the rate of application a minimum of twice per day, once at the beginning of each day's production and again as needed to control the operation.
-When using PG 52-28, multiply the target rate of application by 0.6.
+Determine and record the application rate a minimum of twice per day, once at the beginning of each day's production and again, as needed, to control the operation.
+When using PG 52-28, multiply the target application rate by 0.6.